rajeshm7910/apigee-hybrid-templates/README.md

 ## IAM Roles

-- Allocate Owner following Access to default cloudservices account :
+- Allocate Owner access to default cloudservices account :

 Go to IAM & Admin -> IAM from GCP Console.
 You will find a IAM account like 00000000@cloudservices.gserviceaccount.com Allocate Owner access to the account